Quick Start to Explorer¶

 Modules¶

 All of the modules on Explorer are new.
-Some of the versions may have changed from the version you were using on Discovery.
+Some versions may have changed since the one you used on Discovery.
 Thus, module load commands will need to be updated.

 Modules should be loaded in sbatch scripts.